tbee/xml2xxx/README.md

 ```

 * inputFile will denote the XML file
-* outputFile is the YAML file, if undefined the inputfile with '.xml' replaced with '.yaml'
+* outputFile is the YAML file, if undefined; the inputfile where '.xml' is replaced with '.yaml'

+## Command line
+The functionality is also available on the command linem as an executable jar.
+* Via stdin and stdout: `cat kubernetes.xml | java -jar xml2yaml.exe.jar > kubernetes.yaml`.
+* Via a command line parameter: `java -jar xml2yaml.exe.jar kubernetes.xml > kubernetes.yaml`.
+* Or only via a command line parameter: `java -jar xml2yaml.exe.jar -out kubernetes.yaml kubernetes.xml`.